riceissa/issarice.com/wiki/vim.md

     At this point, there are two status lines for the top window.
 Also, the first line of the top window repeats twice.
 Pressing CTRL-L gets rid of this.

+-   2020-05-29 (NVIM v0.4.3): in urxvt under tmux, if I open neovim and then close it, the cursor in bash starts blinking.

 # Some intuitions

 I began using Vim at the latest in the summer of 2011.